RPI-WCL/Athena_LibDDDAS/v0.1/distributed/propagation/README.md

 # PROPAGATION

-##### This repository contains theory and proofs about a knowledge propagation protocol
+##### This repository contains theory and proofs about the knowledge propagation protocol presented in DASC 2020

 ##### Contents: